-Mental Health First Aid trainings have been postponed due to the recommendations of the CDC.
-Please contact Dalia Ramirez at email@example.com with any questions.
+Mental Health First Aid trainings follow the safety recommendations of the CDC.
+See below for training dates for both virtual and in-person trainings.
+Please contact Dalia Ramirez at firstname.lastname@example.org with any questions.

 Mental Health First Aid is an 8-hour training course designed to give members of the public key skills to help someone who is developing a mental health problem or experiencing a mental health crisis.
 Most people know how to recognize and appropriately react to medical emergencies, but there is little knowledge in the general public about what to do in a mental health crisis.Youth Mental Health First Aid introduces participants to the unique risk factors and warning signs of mental health problems in adolescents, builds understanding of the importance of early intervention, and most importantly – teaches individuals how to help a youth in crisis or experiencing a mental health or substance use challenge.

 Just as CPR training helps a layperson with no clinical training assist an individual following a heart attack, Mental Health First Aid training helps a layperson assist someone experiencing a mental health crisis, such as contemplating suicide.
 In both situations, the goal is to help support an individual until appropriate professional help arrives.
 The goal of Mental Health First Aid is to increase mental health literacy.
 Participants are also introduced to risk factors and warning signs for mental health or substance use problems, engage in experiential activities that build understanding of the impact of illness on individuals and families; and learn information about evidence-supported treatment and self-help strategies.Mental Health First Aid uses role-playing and simulations to demonstrate how to assess a mental health crisis; select interventions and provide initial help; and connect young people to professional, peer, social, and self-help care.
 Participants receive a course manual and also a certificate at the completion of the course.